Arctosoft/Valv-Android/ENCRYPTION.md

 ## Encrypting
 The app creates the encrypted files in the following way:
-1. Generate a random salt and IV.
-If the file is a thumbnail it also generates an additional check 12 bytes.
+1. Generate a random 16 byte salt and 12 byte IV.
+If the file is a thumbnail it also generates an additional 12 check bytes.
 2. Create an unencrypted output stream.
 3. Write the salt.
 4. Write the IV.